 First, many users who purchased the optional heart rate monitor found it to work poorly.
 When they were at the back of their stroke the monitor was too far from the chest strap to record their heart rate and caused the data to be inaccurate.

-I would recommend buying the Polar H7 Heart Rate Sensor.
+I would recommend buying the Polar H10 Heart Rate Sensor for more accurate heart rate recording.
 It will be compatible with the monitor but will also record on your phone.
 This will eliminate the issue of the monitor not recording your heart rate.

 - Calorie count was way off.
 The monitor records that you burn 0.6 calories every stroke no matter what variable you change.
 The resistance level or stroke length do not matter.
 This is somewhat normal on most rowing machines, as accurate calorie counting requires inputs such as height, weight, age, and heart rate.